sbuwim/sbuwim.github.io/_pages/faqs.md

 #### How do I become a member?

-As per our constitution, a member is defined as anyone who has attended our events at least once.
+As per our [constitution](/assets/pdf/AWM_Constitution_Spring_2023.pdf), a member is defined as anyone who has attended our events at least once.
 Pretty simple!

-All clubs have their membership requirements listed in their constitution, which will be listed on their SB Engaged page.